 - 1. Records about an individual or organization from two or more sources will not be merged unless there is sufficient identifying information to reasonably conclude that the information is about the same individual or organization.
-The set of identifiers sufficient to allow merging will consist of all available attributes that can contribute to higher accuracy of a match, including: date of birth; law enforcement or corrections system identification number; individual identifiers such as fingerprints, photographs, physical description, height, weight, eye and hair color, race, ethnicity, tattoos, marks or scars; social security number; driver's license number; or other biometrics such as DNA, retinal scan, or facial recognition.
-Identifiers or characteristics that, when combined, could clearly establish that the information from multiple records is about the same organization may include the organization's name, federal or state tax ID number, office address, and telephone number. - 2.
+The set of identifiers sufficient to allow merging will consist of all available attributes that can contribute to higher accuracy of a match. - 2.
+The set of identifying information sufficient to allow merging will utilize reasonable steps to identify the subject, and may include the name (full or partial) and, in most cases, one or more of the following: date of birth; law enforcement or corrections system identification number; individual identifiers such as fingerprints, photographs, physical description, height, weight, eye and hair color, race, ethnicity, tattoos, marks or scars; social security number; driver's license number; or other biometrics such as DNA, retinal scan, or facial recognition.
+Identifiers or characteristics that, when combined, could clearly establish that the information from multiple records is about the same organization may include the organization's name, federal or state tax ID number, office address, and telephone number. - 3.
 If the matching requirements are not fully met, but there is an identified partial match, the information may be associated if accompanied by a clear statement that it has not been adequately established that the information relates to the same individual or organization.